"Nothing is so dear and precious as time"

 Traditional Sculptural Clocks

-Traditional sculptural clocks are perhaps the most diverse form of clocks, as they allowed an artist and a clock maker a fair amount of latitude for design and execution.
+Traditional sculptural clocks are perhaps the most diverse form of clocks, as they allowed an artist and a clock maker a fair amount of latitude for design and execution with a timepiece.
 Many of the 18th and 19th centuries' most famous artists were called upon by the finest clockmakers of the period to create magnificent sculpture around the clockworks.
-Classical maidens, animals and cherubs can be found on these traditional clocks, and the collector is limited only by their particular tastes and passions.
+Classical maidens, animals and cherubs can be found on these traditional clocks, and the clock collector is limited only by their particular tastes and passions.

 Collecting clocks can present a particular challenge because they involve moving parts!
 Of course, a well made clock can last hundreds of years and run as smoothly and as accurately as the day it was made.
 It is always advisable to buy antique clocks from a reputable dealer who specializes in fine clocks.
 Be sure the clock has a key, and have the dealer demonstrate how the clock actually works.

-Clocks are appealing on so many levels...scientifically, artistically and emotionally.
+Mechanical clocks are appealing on so many levels...scientifically, artistically and emotionally.
 For thousands, perhaps tens of thousands of years, man has sought to harness and tame the passage of time.
 It is perhaps the very single thing that we can all count on without falter...time ticks steadily on.
 Many great minds have pondered this concept of time.
 How can time drag on or race by, yet still be an unerring constant?
 That is the mystery and the beauty of time...and the mystery and beauty of a fine clock.
+Browse our collection of rare antique clocks for sale.